shinobistack/gokakashi/README.md

 Thanks for your interest in contributing to the project.

 You will need [docker](https://docs.docker.com/) and [docker-compose](https://docs.docker.com/compose/) for building gokakashi.
-You can follow the below workflow after having those software.
+You can follow the below workflow after having the software.

 ```sh
 git clone git@github.com:shinobistack/gokakashi.git